davidpots/playsongnotes/_songs/[Willie Nelson] On the Road Again.md

 - 1:48 Chords needed
 - 5:30 Strumming pattern
 - 7:04 Verse & chorus progressions

+## Print-friendly version of this lesson

+To download the print-friendly PDF I show in my video lesson, [become a supporter on my Patreon page](https://www.patreon.com/posts/28793602).
+One month minimum ($3, cancel anytime) gets you access to PDFs of all my new & recent lessons ([view a free sample & see list of all PDFs](http://playsongnotes.com/downloads)).
+Thanks for supporting me and this project!

 ## Capo 4th fret to play with Willie